Our Services

 Common signs include:

-One particularly unusual but telltale sign is experiencing strange urges to chew ice, dirt, clay, or starch.
-If you've noticed yourself craving or eating non-food items, this could be an important clue that your body is signaling iron deficiency—and Ubie's free AI-powered symptom checker can help you understand what this means for your health.
+One particularly unusual but telltale sign is pica—the urge to chew ice, dirt, clay, or starch.
+If you've been craving or eating non-food items, Ubie's free AI-powered symptom checker can help you understand whether this behavior might be connected to iron deficiency and what steps to take next.

 While these symptoms may not seem severe, they are your body's way of signaling that iron stores are running low.